jfvilasPersonal/oberkorn/docs/scenarios.md

 ```
 Please be aware of the order of processing: second rule is less restrictive, but it is executed only in the case the first rule did not match the requested URI.
 If requested URI matches 2023, first rule would be the last rule to evaluate, since 'ontrue' is 'accept' (default behaviour) and 'onfalse' has been set to 'reject'.

-Another way to configure protection for WordPress applications is to use custom permalinks and configure the JWTA ruleset accordingly.
+Another way to configure protection for WordPress applications is to use custom permalinks and configure the auhtorizator ruleset accordingly.
 When you create a custom permalink format you can use this variables:

 | Variable | Meaning |
 |--|--|